Players pay respects to Kobe Bryant at Australian Open - WHIZ News

-MELBOURNE, Australia (AP) — Nick Kyrgios wore a Lakers No. 8 jersey to honor Kobe Bryant ahead of a fourth-round match against Rafael Nadal at the Australian Open, paying his respects without needing to say a word.
+MELBOURNE, Australia (AP) — Nick Kyrgios wore a Los Angeles Lakers No. 8 jersey to honor Kobe Bryant on Monday ahead of his most important match of the Australian Open against top-ranked Rafael Nadal, paying his respects without needing to say a word.

 Bryant’s sudden death in a helicopter crash near Los Angeles on Sunday along with eight others, including his 13-year-old daughter, Gianna, has shocked and upset fans and athletes around the world.

+After his four-set loss to Nadal on the main arena at Melbourne Park, one of the four most important venues in tennis, the 24-year-old Aussie wore one of Bryant’s No. 24 jerseys into his post-match news conference.

+“When I woke up to the news, it was pretty emotional.
+It was pretty heavy, like, all day,” Kyrgios said.
+“Obviously I was having basketball on at my house, watching the games.
+I was heavy.
+Yeah, it’s just tough.”

 Kyrgios, a big NBA fan who often wears basketball jerseys while practicing, wore a Bryant jersey from the locker room, through the corridor of champions, and into the warm-up on Rod Laver Arena on Monday.
-He took it off before play began against top-ranked Nadal.
+He took it off before play began.

+“I never met Kobe.
+But basketball is practically my life.
+I’ve been following it for as long as I can remember,” Kyrgios said, adding that he tried to use the tragedy as motivation.
+“If you look at the things he stood for, what he wanted to be remembered by, I felt like, if anything, it helped me tonight.
+When I was down a break in the fourth, I was definitely thinking about it.
+I fought back.”

-Darren Cahill, who coaches two-time major winner Simona Halep and works as television analyst for ESPN, said he “felt sick” when he woke up to news of Bryant’s death.
+Darren Cahill, who coaches two-time major champion Simona Halep and works as television analyst for ESPN, said he “felt sick” when he woke up to news of Bryant’s death.

 “Certainly I looked up to what he used to do as an athlete, as a professional, an incredible basketball player,” Cahill said.
 “And especially his daughter passing away, as well.
 I couldn’t think of anything worse.
 My two kids are here.
 They are 18 and 15.
 I could not get my head around that.”